 Love yourself again.
 The last step and this step are similar but different.
 You can’t love yourself if you hold a low opinion of yourself.
 I must also say I’m not saying to love yourself in a vain way or in a way you see yourself better than others.
 Love yourself in a way that you would want to be loved.
 Care for yourself, treat yourself to something nice.
 Even if we feel nobody loves you.
 There is always somebody who cares.

 Start to love others again.
 Stop being mad at the world for what you may have gone through.
 It was a terrible thing, a horrific thing, but it also a thing in the past.
 Don’t let your past decide your future.
 You cannot change history, but you can decide your future.
 Love people again, love life again by doing what fulfills you.
 Whatever it is, start living your life, one baby step at a time.

-Feed your soul.
-Yes I said feed your soul.
+Feed your mind.
 Your mind will feed on whatever you feed it.
 Good or bad, it will think on whatever you give it.
-I do talk more about this in another post called Stinking Thinking.
 Feed your mind with things that bring you happiness.
 Hobbies, music, or whatever it is, get busy with good things.

 Change the record.
 That internal voice in your head needs to change from being hurt to being healed.
 Whatever you have been through, its your attitude that can help you recover.
 Having an attitude of “this thing wont beat me” is a winning attitude.
 It can be like a switch that gets turned on or off depending on your decision.